 - Disciplinary or performance issues: An employer may propose an agreement to resolve a dispute quickly rather than going through a potentially long and damaging disciplinary process which may end in termination anyway.

-- Breakdown of relationship: For situations where the employment relationship has become unworkable a clean break can be the best solution.
+- Breakdown of relationship: Where the employment relationship has become unworkable a clean break can be the best solution.

-- Discrimination claims: If an employee has raised a grievance or complaint about discrimination, a settlement can be used to resolve the matter and avoid a tribunal claim.
+- Discrimination claims: If an employee has raised a grievance or complaint about discrimination they can be used to resolve matters.

 Is a settlement agreement legally binding?